Europium compounds: Other chalcogenides

+The selenides, europium(III) selenide and europium(II) selenide, and tellurides, europium(II) telluride and europium(III) telluride, are also known.
+They can generally be prepared by reacting europium with selenium or tellurium in a vacuum ampoule at a high temperature.
+Europium(II) selenide can also be obtained by heating europium(II) oxalate with an excess of selenium.

-Europium oxysulfide is obtained by reacting europium(III) oxide in a carbon disulfide/argon/low pressure oxygen stream.
-It is a solid of the triclinic crystal system, space group P3̅m1, and its optical band gap is 4.4 eV.
+Europium oxysulfide is obtained by reacting europium(III) oxide in a carbon disulfide/argon/low-pressure oxygen stream.
+It is a solid of the triclinic crystal system, with the space group P3̅m1, and its optical band gap is 4.4 eV.
 Europium oxyselenide and europium oxytelluride can be prepared by reacting europium(III) oxide with selenium or tellurium at 600 °C. The oxyselenide is heated in air and oxidized to oxyselenite.
 A similar reaction occurs with oxytelluride to give Eu2TeO6.